 We work on the road so somewhere comfortable to work and relax was essential.
 We have two benches: 204cm long, 60cm wide and 44cm high.
 Our benches double as storage space with room for clothing, ski boots, laundry, outdoor chairs etc. Half of one of the benches contains our fresh water tank and part of the opposite bench has our battery, fuses and inverter.

-It was important to us that Piglet had her own space in the van.
+It was important to us when planning our van build that Piglet had her own space.
 We nearly turned her bedroom into more storage space but we’re definitely glad we didn’t.
 Not only does it give her somewhere safe to retreat to that’s all hers but we also store her coats, towels and toys in there so it stops them cluttering up the van.
 We wanted it to look homely so opted for a sliding barn door style finish, the main shell is constructed from plywood with large windows.